 \section{Related Work}

 \paragraph{Generic compression of local DP mechanisms.} In this work, we consider both central DP \citep{dwork2006calibrating} and local DP \citep{warner1965randomized, kasiviswanathan2011can}.
 Recent research has explored methods for compressing local DP randomizers when shared randomness is involved.
-For instance, when $\varepsilon \leq 1$, \citet{bassily2015local} demonstrated that a single bit can simulate any local DP randomizer with minimal impact on utility, albeit requiring significant shared randomness. \citet{feldman2021lossless} proposed a distributed simulation approach using rejection sampling with shared randomness, while \citet{shah2022optimal, triastcyn2021dp} utilized importance sampling (or more specifically, minimum random coding \citep{cuff2008communication,song2016likelihood, havasi2019minimal}).
-However, these methods only \emph{approximate} the original local DP mechanism, unlike our scheme, which achieves an \emph{exact} distribution recovery.
+For instance, when $\varepsilon \leq 1$, \citet{bassily2015local} demonstrated that a single bit can simulate any local DP randomizer with a small degradation of utility, as long as the output can be computed using only a subset of the users' data. \citet{bun18hh} proposed another generic compression technique based on rejection sampling, which compresses a $\varepsilon$-DP mechanism into a $10\varepsilon$-DP mechanism. \citet{feldman2021lossless} proposed a distributed simulation approach using rejection sampling with shared randomness, while \citet{shah2022optimal, triastcyn2021dp} utilized importance sampling (or more specifically, minimum random coding \citep{cuff2008communication,song2016likelihood, havasi2019minimal}).
+However, all these methods only \emph{approximate} the original local DP mechanism, unlike our scheme, which achieves an \emph{exact} distribution recovery.

 \paragraph{Distributed mean estimation under DP.} Mean estimation is the canonical problems in distributed learning and analytics.
 They have been widely studied under privacy \citep{duchi2013local, bhowmick2018protection, duchi2019lower, asi2022optimal}, communication \citep{garg2014communication, braverman2016communication, suresh2017distributed}, or both constraints \citep{chen2020breaking, feldman2021lossless, shah2022optimal, guo2023privacy, chaudhuri2022privacy, chen2024privacy}.
 Among them, \citet{asi2022optimal} has demonstrated that the optimal unbiased mean estimation scheme under local differential privacy is $\msf{privUnit}$ \citep{bhowmick2018protection}.
 Subsequently, communication-efficient mechanisms introduced by \citet{feldman2021lossless, shah2022optimal, isik2024exact} aimed to construct communication-efficient versions of $\msf{privUnit}$, either through distributed simulation or discretization.
 However, these approaches only approximate the $\msf{privUnit}$ distribution, while our proposed method ensures exact distribution recovery.